Leolty/repobench/BASELINE.md

 # Baseline

 We provide the baseline for RepoBench.
-Specifically, we introduce the following files to run the baseline for each task:
+Specifically, we introduce the following files to run the baseline for each task, you can check the bash command in each file (at the top of the comment) to run the baselines:

 ## RepoBench-R